raven-jiang/Restaurant_Inspection-final-project_MSIS502/README.md

 # Restaurant_Inspection_MSIS502_Final_Project
-Interest in knowing how NYC restaurant inspection ratings are like?
+Wondering how NYC restaurant inspection ratings are like?
+Do ethnic foods have lower ratings?

 Quick View:
 - Read Part I for data selection, data summary and data processing decisions